MarkLodato/ITE/ITE/6/README.md

 *   Must differentiate between different types of related artifacts (only if related artifacts are standardized.)
 Examples: materials vs products, sources vs build tools.
-    *   Should be type-dependent, rather than mandating “materials” and “products.”
+    *   Should be type-dependent, rather than mandating "materials" and "products."

 # Reasoning